abhiThere/travelry/README.md

 The places page displays a gallery of the most iconic travel places across the globe.
 Each place in the gallery consists of an image, a brief description and a link to explore its comprehensive travel guide.

 This website is developed using HTML and CSS.
-It provides a rich user interface for inquisitive travellers to embark on their next travel destination.
+It provides a rich user interface for inquisitive travellers to embark on their next travel journey.